 – Cities that enacted a ban on carrying concealed handguns were more likely to have an increase in crime.

-The remaining one-fourth of the test subjects were asked the same question but given the opposite set of data:
+The remaining one-fourth of the test subjects received the same question, with the opposite set of data:

 The data set C implies a decrease in crime following regulation, while data set D implies an increase.